 - Step 1 Preheat oven to 375 F.

 - Step 2 Gather your ingredients.

 - Step 3 Heat a large cast-iron skillet over medium-high heat.
 Add olive oil to the pan, enough to cover the bottom.
-Add ground meat, crumble and cook until the pink color goes away and meat is lightly browned.
+Add ground meat, crumble, and cook until the pink color goes away and the meat is lightly browned.

-- Step 4 Peel and chop onion, seed and finely chop the peppers and chop or slice the garlic.
+- Step 4 Peel and chop onion, and seed and finely chop the peppers and chop or slice the garlic.
 Add onions and peppers to the meat and stir to soften a few minutes.
-Add cumin and caraway seeds, the spices and garlic, stir.
+Add cumin and caraway seeds, spices, and garlic, and stir.